 Data breaches are a major problem these days for consumer-focused companies, and your data is never safer than when it’s behind your firewall.
 Every time you move data out to your ESP’s marketing cloud, the chances of a catastrophic breach increase.
 Once it’s out there, its security is essentially beyond your control.
 If your ESP’s security is compromised, your data that’s stored there may very well be too.
 And even if that happens and you end up safe, the perception from your customers could be negative if they know you use that marketing cloud ESP.

-One of the reasons you invested in a consolidated database in the first place was security, and a direct connect to it enables you to keep the data your customers trust you with as safe as it can possibly be.
+One of the reasons you invested in a consolidated database in the first place was security, and a direct connection to it enables you to keep the data your customers trust you with as safe as it can possibly be.
 No matter how secure your ESP may seem, trusting them with your customer data is a leap of faith.
-And it’s one that, in many cases, your I.T. team isn’t going to allow, especially when that comes to your most sensitive PII.
+And it’s one that, in many cases, your I.T. team isn’t going to allow, especially when it comes to your most sensitive PII.
 With a direct connect and KMS encryption technology, though, you can meet even the most stringent security requirements.

 Breaking down silos and getting your data in order has to be one of the key steps toward a personalized cross-channel marketing strategy.
-But another important step forward is partnering with an ESP that can connect directly to that data in order to empower you to take advantage of that
+But another important step forward is partnering with an ESP that can connect directly to that data in order to empower you to take advantage of it.